 Creating drama and a focal point

-Going big on your statement pendant light is the way to create drama in your dining space.
+Going big on your pendant lights is the way to create drama in your dining space.
 A feature ceiling pendant light hanging above the table grabs your attention and brings focus to the specific area: where you’ll be sitting to enjoy a delicious meal.
 And did you know that like moths, we humans feel compelled to congregate around pools of light?
 Great for keeping everyone together instead of milling about, getting under your feet in the kitchen!

 Adorning low ceilings